Wellbeing (Day 2)

 Ayurveda with Supriya

-• CASE STUDY: Changing the narrative – IKEA’s Refugee Workforce Inclusion program
+• CASE STUDY: Breaking employment barriers to improve wellbeing – The IKEA Refugee Workforce Inclusion program

 Josh Rozairo